Bypass Charging in Phones: What Does It Means!

-What Is Bypass Charging in Phones?
-Everything You Need to Know
+What Is Bypass Charging

 If you often play games, edit videos, or keep your phone plugged in for long hours, you’ve probably noticed how hot it can get.
 This constant charging and discharging your phone for heavy tasks can also wear down your battery in the longer run.
+This is where bypass charging comes in, a feature designed to reduce battery wear and keep your phone cool while it’s plugged in.

-What Is Bypass Charging?
+What is Bypass Charging?

 Normally, when you plug in your phone, the charger sends power to the battery first, which then powers the phone.
 This constant charge-discharge cycle (especially when gaming or streaming), generates heat and gradually reduces your battery’s health.